-Many funding agencies restrict the number of proposals or applications that may be submitted in response to a given program.
-To prevent multiple PIs from working on proposals, only to find out that only one applicant or a limited number of applicants is allowed to submit a proposal, the following procedure has been developed.
+Many funding agencies restrict the number of proposals or applications that may be submitted by universities in response to a given grant program.

 The following information will be posted for each solicitation on the website:

-- Agency name (i.e. United States Department of Education)
+- Agency name (e.g., United States Department of Education)

-- Program Name (i.e., Research in Innovative Approaches to Fusion Energy Sciences)
+- Program Name (e.g., Research in Innovative Approaches to Fusion Energy Sciences)

-- Specific limitation (i.e., one PI per university, one PI per department, one proposal per PI, one proposal per organization)
+- Specific limitation (e.g., one PI per university, one PI per department)

-- Link to site where full text of RFP can be found
+- Link to website where full text of RFP can be found

 - Internal Status (whether a PI has been chosen or not, and if not, to contact OPD)